 As careers and family life for many intensify in their 30s, you must maintain cardiovascular fitness and strength.
 This will slow the normal physical decline.
 Therefore, if you have a sedentary job, make sure you maintain good posture.
 Also, break up long periods of sitting by forcing activity into your day.
 And, try moving around every half an hour where possible.

-- For all women, and especially after childbirth, do pelvic floor exercises; these are sometimes known as daily Kegel exercises to help prevent incontinence.
+- Especially after childbirth, all women do pelvic floor exercises; these are sometimes known as daily Kegel exercises to prevent incontinence.

 - Diversify your exercise program to keep it interesting.
 For instance, try boot camp, spin class, or yoga.